Water early in the morning to help reduce the amount of water lost to evaporation.

 If you are concerned about the efficiency of your irrigation system, contact a Water Smart Irrigation Professional and ask them to complete a water efficient assessment for your residential or business irrigation system.

-- Adding a three inch layer of mulch to your garden will help retain moisture in the soil during dry periods.
+Add a three-inch layer of mulch to your garden.
+This will help retain moisture in the soil during dry periods.

 Weed on a regular basis.
 Weeds use water and other nutrients that are needed to sustain healthy plants in the garden.

 Mow at higher height and mulch clippings.
 Adjust your lawn mower to a higher setting.
 The longer grass will shade the roots and help retain moisture in the soil.

 Use a rain barrel to collect rainwater for watering gardens and landscapes.